3arth3/Lemon-5b5t-1.12.2/README.md

 # Lemon-5b5t-1.12.2
+- It's just a JAR file and there's no source code.
-Use at your own risk.
+- Use at your own risk. !